Greenstand/treetracker-query-api/README.md

 This API exposes a RESTful interface to query the treetracker data, capture, planter and organization and others.

+One of query api's client is our web map app: https://github.com/Greenstand/treetracker-web-map-client/

 # Development toolkit

 This repository was created from Greenstand's template for microservice projects.
 This means it comes with many development tools that we use for development and deployment.
 As a contributor to this repository, you should learn and use these tools.
 They are outlined below.